Resistivity minimum in diluted metallic magnets: High-Temperature Expansion

-The two spin correlator at relatively high temperatures can be obtained from the standard free graph expansion~\citep{Oitmaa_book}.
+The two-spin correlator at relatively high temperatures can be obtained from the standard free graph expansion~\citep{Oitmaa_book}.
 In absence of external magnetic field, the only nonzero graphs for the RKKY Hamiltonian (\ref{eq:RKKY}) up to $\mathcal{O}(\beta^{3})$ are given by Fig.~\ref{fig:free_graph}.
 For $\bm{R}_{0}\neq\bm{R}_{1}$ on a square lattice:\begin{widetext}

 By taking the Fourier transform (\ref{eq:Fourier_S}) and using

 we obtain the static spin structure factor in $\bm{k}$-space:

 These are some useful formulas for the disorder average: